 Rosé is often (not to say always) associated with summer, freshness, friends and fun.
 And rightfully so: This delicious nectar can transport you to a private yacht on the Mediterranean See in a single sip.
 However, Rosés are not only aperitif wines and can also surprise you with their complexity!

-More and more winegrowers break boundaries to create more structured and full-bodied Rosé wines.
+More and more winegrowers break boundaries to create more structured and multi-layered Rosé wines.
 Some Rosés are even crafted like the greatest wines from Burgundy!
-We’re talking fermentation and aging in oak barrel here.
+We’re talking fermentation and aging in oak barrel.

 Let’s talk a little bit about history before we go any further.
 Barrels appeared in Antiquity, replacing fragile amphoras previously used to transport all sorts of liquids.
 Barrels have therefore not always been used as a differentiating element for wine.
 But as time went on, we discovered the positive qualities that oak could bring to wine.
 Barrel ageing and fermentation was then gradually integrated as a part of the wine crafting process.